lichengxue/wham/mse_vignettes/Vignettes_Ex1.md

 sim_fn <- function(om, self.fit = FALSE){
   input <- om$input
   input$data <- om$simulate(complete=TRUE)
+  # $simulate() is a function to generate datasets given the parameters defined in the OM
+  # Note: process error and observation error are both turned on when simulating datasets
+  # To turn them off, use basic_info$simulate_process_error = 0 and basic_info$simulate_observation_error = 0
   if(self.fit) {
     fit <- fit_wham(input, do.osa = FALSE, do.retro = FALSE, MakeADFun.silent = FALSE)
     return(fit)